 Duration of load is a design factor that is applied to the allowable stresses for a structural member.
 That factor typically ranges from 0.9 to 1.6 and is based on the type of loading the structure is expected to resist.
-Design loads are classified based on the cumulative amount of time (50 years 'permanent' to 10 minutes 'wind/seismic') and they are assumed to act over the life of the structure.
+Design loads are classified based on the cumulative amount of time (Permanent (more than 10 years) to 10 minutes 'wind/seismic') and they are assumed to act over the life of the structure.
 The shorter the time period, the higher the factor.
-The technical bulletin below has information on load duration and contains text from the National Design Specification of Wood Construction®, ANSI/AF&PA, NDS-2012, October 2012, American Forest & Paper Association.
+Additional information can be found in the National Design Specification of Wood Construction®, ANSI/AF&PA, NDS-2018, American Forest & Paper Association.